On the Equivalence of Graph Convolution and Mixup: Introduction

-\textbf{The Scope of Our Work.} This work not only provides a fresh perspective for comprehending Graph Convolution through Mixup, but also makes valuable contributions to the practical and theoretical aspects of graph neural networks, facilitating efficient training and inference for GNNs when dealing with large-scale graph data.
-It's important to note that certain complex GNN architectures, such as attention-based graph convolution~\citep{velivckovic2018graph,xu2018representation,javaloy2023learnable}, may not lend themselves to a straightforward transformation into a Mixup formulation due to the intricacies of their convolution mechanisms.
-In our discussion, we explore how these GNNs can also be considered as a \textit{generlized} Mixup in \cref{sec:dis}.
+\textbf{The Scope of Our Work.}~\footnote{Note that our work only focuses on the node-wise predictions made by GCNs.} This work not only provides a fresh perspective for comprehending Graph Convolution through Mixup, but also makes valuable contributions to the practical and theoretical aspects of graph neural networks, facilitating efficient training and inference for GNNs when dealing with large-scale graph data. \underline{Practical Potentials}: Both \hmlp and \tmlp hold potential value for practical usage. \tmlp is training-efficient, as its backbone and training process are both MLP-based; however, the inference requires \textit{Test-Time Mixup} (neighbor aggregation), which can be time-consuming.
+This limitation also exists in previous works~\citep{han2022mlpinit,yang2022graph}. \hmlp, on the other hand, is both training and test efficient, as both processes are based on MLP.
+This suggests the potential of \hmlp for practical usage on large-scale graphs. \underline{Theoretical Potentials:} \hmlp, derived from the Mixup, have the theoretical potential to understand the expressiveness of GNNs from the Mixup perspective.
+With the connection between Mixup and graph convolution, \hmlp goes beyond traditional methods to understand the learning capability of GNNs.